Jack R. Lousma

 Jack Robert Lousma (born February 29, 1936) is an American astronaut, aeronautical engineer, retired United States Marine Corps officer, former naval aviator, NASA astronaut, and politician.
 He was a member of the second crew, Skylab-3, on the Skylab space station in 1973.
 In 1982, he commanded STS-3, the third Space Shuttle mission.
 Lousma was inducted into the United States Astronaut Hall of Fame in 1997.
 He is the last living crew member of both of his spaceflights.

-Lousma was later the Republican Party nominee for a seat in the United States Senate from Michigan in 1984, losing to incumbent Carl Levin who won his second of six terms.
+Lousma later was the Republican Party nominee for a seat in the United States Senate from Michigan in 1984, losing to incumbent Carl Levin, who won his second of six terms.

 Early life and education

 Lousma was born in Grand Rapids, Michigan, on February 29, 1936.
 He is of Dutch (Frisian) descent.
 His father's name was spelled Louwsma, but he kept the 'w' off of his son's birth certificate to make the name easier to spell.
 He graduated from Angell Elementary School, Tappan Middle School, and Pioneer High School in Ann Arbor, Michigan in 1954.
 Lousma was a Boy Scout and earned the rank of Tenderfoot Scout.

-He received a Bachelor of Science degree in aeronautical engineering from the University of Michigan in 1959.
+Lousma received a Bachelor of Science degree in aeronautical engineering from the University of Michigan in 1959.
 He played on the football team as a backup quarterback until an elbow injury ended his career.
 He earned a Master of Science degree in aeronautical engineering from the U.S. Naval Postgraduate School in 1965.

 Military service

-Lousma became a United States Marine Corps officer in 1959, and received his aviator wings in 1960 after completing training at the Naval Air Training Command.
-He was then assigned to VMA-224, 2nd Marine Aircraft Wing (2nd MAW), as an attack pilot and later served with VMA-224, 1st Marine Air Wing, at Marine Corps Air Station Iwakuni, Japan.
+Lousma became a United States Marine Corps officer in 1959, and he received his aviator wings in 1960 after completing training at the Naval Air Training Command.
+He was then assigned to VMA-224, 2nd Marine Aircraft Wing (2nd MAW), as an attack pilot, and he later served with VMA-224, 1st Marine Air Wing, at Marine Corps Air Station Iwakuni, Japan.
 He was a reconnaissance pilot with VMCJ-2, 2nd MAW, at Marine Corps Air Station Cherry Point, North Carolina, before being assigned to the Manned Spacecraft Center in Houston, Texas.

-He has logged 7,000 hours of flight time; including 700 hours in general aviation aircraft, 1,619 hours in space, 4,500 hours in jet aircraft, and 240 hours in helicopters.
+Lousma has logged 7,000 hours of flight time; including 700 hours in general aviation aircraft, 1,619 hours in space, 4,500 hours in jet aircraft, and 240 hours in helicopters.